 Work-study is not disbursed to a student's account like other financial aid.
-Rather, it is paid in the form of a paycheck, issued twice a month, with the amount paid dependent on the rate of pay and number of hours worked.
+Rather, it is paid in the form of a paycheck, issued every two weeks, with the amount paid dependent on the rate of pay and number of hours worked.
 Because of this, work-study is not available to be used as a pending credit on the registration bill.

 Students can sign up for Direct Deposit in the Payroll Office in Lommasson Center.
-If a student opts not to have the funds electronically deposited, then paychecks are generally made available on the 1st and 15th of every month.
+If a student opts not to have the funds electronically deposited, then paychecks are generally made available every two weeks.
 There is approximately a two-week lag from the end of the pay period to when a student gets paid.

 Students taking classes in the summer may be eligible for part-time work-study.
 To be eligible they must complete the current year's FAFSA and submit the Summer Financial Aid Application.
 The application is made available when summer registration begins.